Podlasie: Geography

-Podlachia is located along the middle stretch of the Bug River between Mazovia in the west, Polesia and Volhynia in the east, the Narew River in the north and the Chełm Land in the south.
-The borders of Podlachia changed with time and was not the same as historical Podlaskie Voivodeship.
-Podlachia is sometimes divided into two parts (southern and northern), which had different administrative subordination.
+Podlasie is located along the middle stretch of the Bug River between Mazovia in the west, Polesia and Volhynia in the east, the Narew River in the north and the Chełm Land in the south.
+The borders of Podlasie changed with time and was not the same as historical Podlaskie Voivodeship.
+Podlasie is sometimes divided into two parts (southern and northern), which had different administrative subordination.

-Traditional capital of Podlachia is Drohiczyn that lies into northern and southern parts.
+Traditional capital of Podlasie is Drohiczyn that lies into northern and southern parts.
 The former is included in the modern-day Podlaskie Voivodeship with its capital at Białystok (the historical boundary goes exactly through the city).
 Sometimes, Siedlce has been considered the capital of the region.

 Coat of arms

-The coat of arms of Podlachia was introduced in 1569.
+The coat of arms of Podlasie was introduced in 1569.
 It was created by combining the coats of arms of Poland (white eagle albeit without a crown) and Lithuania (mounted armoured knight holding a sword and shield with the Jagiellonian Double Cross).

 History

-Podlachia is a multicultural and multi-religious region.
+Podlasie is a multicultural and multi-religious region.
 It is the region where people's identity has been shaped throughout history by both the Orthodox and Roman Catholic churches, and since the Reformation, also by Evangelical churches.
-Until today, Podlachia has been considered Poland's most culturally diverse region.
-Throughout its early history, Podlachia was inhabited by various tribes of different ethnic roots.
+Until today, Podlasie has been considered Poland's most culturally diverse region.
+Throughout its early history, Podlasie was inhabited by various tribes of different ethnic roots.
 According to various sources, East Slavic tribes settled either in the 9th and 10th centuries (mostly Drevlians, with Dregoviches in the north and likely Dulebes in the south), or in the 11th and 12th centuries in the eastern and southern part.
 The Polish Masovians settled before the 11th century in the western part, as evidenced by Masovian-type strongholds from that period.
 In the 12th century, the northern part was settled by the Yotvingians, and afterwards the region was devastated by Yotvingian and Lithuanian raids.
-In the 13th century, the Yotvingians were driven out of Podlachia by Bolesław V the Chaste and Leszek II the Black, and the region was repopulated by Poles from Masovia, including minor nobility.
-Since the 13th century, Podlachia was contested by Poland and Lithuania, with varying ownership.
-In 1253 Pope Innocent IV recognized Polish sovereignty over Podlachia.
+In the 13th century, the Yotvingians were driven out of Podlasie by Bolesław V the Chaste and Leszek II the Black, and the region was repopulated by Poles from Masovia, including minor nobility.
+Since the 13th century, Podlasie was contested by Poland and Lithuania, with varying ownership.
+In 1253 Pope Innocent IV recognized Polish sovereignty over Podlasie.
 In the 14th century, Polish King Casimir III the Great granted the southern part to Lithuania.
 In 1379, the Teutonic Knights ravaged the region and unsuccessfully besieged Mielnik and Brześć.

 In the late 14th century the area passed to Mazovian Piast rule.
-In 1446, Podlachia became part of the Grand Duchy again, but from 1496 southwestern parts of Podlachia (Drohiczyn Land and Mielnik Land) and from 1501 the northern part (Bielsk Land) used Polish law instead of Lithuanian.
+In 1446, Podlasie became part of the Grand Duchy again, but from 1496 southwestern parts of Podlasie (Drohiczyn Land and Mielnik Land) and from 1501 the northern part (Bielsk Land) used Polish law instead of Lithuanian.
 A renewal of the Polish–Lithuanian union was concluded in Mielnik in 1501.
 In 1513 King Sigismund I the Old formed the Podlaskie Voivodeship (adjective of Podlasie).
 In 1566, the southeastern part of the Voivodeship became part of the newly formed Brest Litovsk Voivodeship as Brest Litovsk County.

 The Podlaskie Voivodeship in the Polish–Lithuanian Commonwealth in 1635.